What is your standard response to stress and how does it affect your communication and your relationships?

 When moving toward people, we deal with our sense of inadequacy by building alliances with others.
 The underlying belief is that “I need to adapt to the world”, making the person eager to comply with requests and to be liked.
 The body language is submissive and void of any component that could signal a threat or competition.
 The body posture will be that of making yourself smaller, with feet close together and collapsed chest.
 The head is slightly tilted and the eye-brows raised, with frequent nodding and smiling.

-Any strategy overdone will sabotage your communication
+Overdoing any strategy will sabotage your communication

 All three coping strategies have healthy and useful aspects.
 Moving against others helps you establish personal boundaries and shows your ability to stand your ground.
 But if done too aggressively, it will seem threatening, controlling or manipulative.
 Other people may feel undervalued or abused and agree with you out of intimidation rather than by being convinced and motivated.
 In the same way, moving away has the healthy benefit of giving yourself time and space to reflect and resource yourself, with the risk of coming across as detached, disengaged and resigned.
 Finally, the upside of moving toward others is that it favors collaboration and harmony in the workplace, and the downside that you are seen as dependent and self-effacing and may be exploited by others.

 In stressful situations, the body always wins.
 To avoid getting caught up in your default reactive pattern, you can practice how to center when under pressure.
 By simply changing your physical posture, you prepare your mental and physiological systems to better handle challenging situations.